alielw/APS-NGS-day1-PM/README.md

 ## c.
 PRACTICAL ACTIVITY

 We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.
-You need to first index the BAM with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

-* First, copy the BAM file to your fastdata.
+* First, lets make a new folder and copy the BAM file there.

 	        mkdir /fastdata/$USER/align/Quality_assessment

 	        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output/96I.bam /fastdata/$USER/align/Quality_assessment

-* Lets extract reads aligning to one scaffold (Hmel200115).
+* Extract reads aligning to one scaffold (Hmel200115).
 We can do this with [Samtools](http://www.htslib.org/doc/samtools-1.0.html)

 	        cd /fastdata/$USER/align/Quality_assessment